Candlelight vigil held for victim of deadly shooting in Huntington

-HUNTINGTON, WV (WOWK) – Eyes filled with tears gathered in Downtown Huntington Thursday night to pay tribute a young man whose life was taken during a fatal shooting this past weekend.
+HUNTINGTON, W.Va.
+(WOWK) – Eyes filled with tears gathered in Downtown Huntington Thursday night to pay tribute a young man whose life was taken during a fatal shooting this past weekend.

 Thirty-nine-year-old Sontezz Lomax died Saturday night on the 800 block of 4th Avenue in front of The Lantern, a local bar in the downtown area.